Airey Neave

-During World War II he was the first British prisoner-of-war to succeed in escaping from Oflag IV-C at Colditz Castle, and later worked for MI9.
+During the Second World War he was the first British prisoner-of-war to succeed in escaping from Oflag IV-C at Colditz Castle.
+On his return to England he worked with MI9 (Room 900) assisting escape and evasion lines in occupied Europe to help downed airmen evade elude German capture and return to Britain.
+The escape lines helped about 7,000 British and American airmen and soldiers escape occupied Europe.
 After the war he served with the International Military Tribunal at the Nuremberg trials.
 He later became Conservative MP for Abingdon.

 Neave was assassinated in a car bomb attack at the House of Commons.
 The Irish National Liberation Army claimed responsibility.

 Early life

 Neave was the son of Sheffield Airey Neave CMG, OBE (1879–1961), an entomologist, who lived at Ingatestone, Essex, and his wife Dorothy, the daughter of Arthur Thomson Middleton.
 His father was the grandson of Sheffield Neave, the third son of Sir Thomas Neave, 2nd Baronet (see Neave baronets).

 The family came to prominence as merchants in the West Indies during the 18th century and were raised to the baronetage during the life of Richard Neave, Governor of the Bank of England.
 Neave spent his early years in Knightsbridge in London, before he moved to Beaconsfield.
 Neave was sent to St. Ronan's School, Worthing, and from there, in 1929, he went to Eton College.
 He went on to read Jurisprudence at Merton College, Oxford.

 While at Eton, Neave composed a prize-winning essay in 1933 that examined the likely consequences of Adolf Hitler's rise to supreme power in Germany, and Neave predicted then that another widespread war would break out in Europe in the near future.
 Neave had earlier been on a visit to Germany, and he witnessed the Nazi German methods of grasping political and military power.
 At Eton, Neave served in the school cadet corps as a cadet lance corporal, and received a territorial commission as a second lieutenant in the Oxfordshire and Buckinghamshire Light Infantry on 11 December 1935.

-When Neave went to Oxford University, he purchased and read the entire written works of the writer Carl von Clausewitz.
+When Neave went to Oxford University, he purchased and read the entire written works of the general and military theorist Carl von Clausewitz.
 When Neave was asked why, he answered: "since war [is] coming, it [is] only sensible to learn as much as possible about the art of waging it".
 During 1938, Neave completed his third-class degree.
 By his own admission, while at Oxford University, he did only the minimum amount of academic work that was required of him by his tutors.